-Soil temperature is just as important as proper moisture to achieve optimal germination rate.
-Without ensuring the right soil temperature range is being met, we can expect germination to take longer, and the percent of seeds that germinate to decrease.
-Temperatures below the minimum can delay or prevent germination, leaving seed vulnerable to mold, or hungry wildlife like birds, insects, or rodents.
+Soil temperature is just as important as proper moisture to quickly achieve optimal germination rate.
+Without the right soil temperature range, germination can be delayed or prevented, and the germination rate will decrease.
+Temperatures below minimum can leave seed vulnerable to mold or hungry wildlife.

 How to use your soil thermometer